FIVE MOST SURPRISING FINDS

 Top 5 Solutions That Are Already Working

 1. California Decriminalizing Artistic Expression Act (AB 2799) — California became the first state to restrict prosecutors from using rap lyrics as evidence in criminal trials.
-The law started on January 1, 2024.
-Courts must weigh the value of artistic works against their prejudicial impact.
-Researchers found over 820 cases where creative works—mostly rap—were used in prosecution.
-Studies show identical lyrics are rated more negatively when labeled as rap versus other genres.
+Taking effect on January 1, 2024, the law requires courts to balance artistic value against prejudicial impact.
+Researchers found over 820 cases where creative works—mostly rap—entered prosecutions.
+Studies show identical lyrics receive harsher ratings when labeled as rap rather than other genres.
 Louisiana passed similar laws in 2023.
 The federal RAP Act was reintroduced in Congress in 2023.

-2. LA GRYD — Gang Reduction and Youth Development (Los Angeles, CA) — This city program combines youth development and community intervention to reduce gang violence.
-Among prevention participants, 83 percent decreased their risk of joining a gang.
-Gang-related homicides dropped 45 percent compared to 2022.
-Youth risk factors declined 55 percent after one program cycle.
-School disciplinary actions fell from 28 percent to 9.8 percent.
-The program intercepts at-risk youth before they enter the pipeline.
-It runs on about $26 million a year.
+2. LA GRYD — Gang Reduction and Youth Development (Los Angeles, CA) — Combining youth development with community intervention, this city program works to reduce gang violence.
+Among prevention participants, 83 percent decreased their risk of joining a gang, while gang-related homicides dropped 45 percent compared to 2022.
+Youth risk factors declined 55 percent after one program cycle, and school disciplinary actions fell from 28 percent to 9.8 percent.
+The program intercepts at-risk youth before they enter the pipeline and runs on about $26 million a year.

-3. San Francisco Make-it-Right Program (San Francisco, CA) — This is a restorative justice program for youth ages 13 to 17 facing serious felony charges.
-It uses meetings between offenders, victims, and community members to create accountability agreements.
-A randomized controlled trial found a 44 percent reduction in the chance of rearrest within six months.
-The rearrest rate was 24 percent for program participants versus 42 percent for the control group.
-The reduction lasted four years after the study.
-This is one of the most rigorously evaluated youth justice interventions in the country.
+3. San Francisco Make-it-Right Program (San Francisco, CA) — The restorative justice program serves youth ages 13 to 17 who face serious felony charges.
+Meetings between offenders, victims, and community members produce accountability agreements.
+A randomized controlled trial documented a 44 percent reduction in rearrest risk within six months, placing the rate at 24 percent for participants versus 42 percent for the control group.
+The effect held four years after the study, placing the program among the country’s most rigorously evaluated youth justice interventions.

-4. Innocence Project and National Registry of Exonerations (New York, NY) — The Innocence Project uses DNA evidence to free wrongfully convicted people.
-The Registry tracks all known exonerations and documents systemic patterns.
-Together they have documented over 3,300 exonerations since 1989.
-More than half of all exonerees are Black.
+4. Innocence Project and National Registry of Exonerations (New York, NY) — The Innocence Project relies on DNA evidence to free people convicted of crimes they did not commit.
+The Registry compiles data on every known exoneration and identifies patterns across the justice system.
+Since 1989 the organizations have together documented over 3,300 exonerations.
+More than half of those exonerees are Black.
 Black Americans make up approximately 13.4 percent of the population.
-Black people are 7.5 times more likely to be wrongly convicted of murder.
-They are 18 times more likely for drug crimes.
-Cases involving Black exonerees are 50 percent more likely to involve police misconduct.
+Black people face a 7.5 times greater risk of wrongful murder convictions.
+For drug crimes that likelihood rises to 18 times.
+Cases with Black exonerees show a 50 percent higher rate of police misconduct.
 The pipeline runs in one direction.

-5. Advance Peace (Richmond and Sacramento, CA) — This program finds the most lethal individuals in a community.
-It enrolls them in an 18-month Peacemaker Fellowship.
-Fellows get mentoring, therapy, life skills training, and a stipend.
-They can get up to $1,000 per month for meeting goals.
-In Richmond, gun homicides and assaults dropped 55 percent between 2009 and 2016.
-Of all fellows, 97 percent were still alive.
-83 percent had not been injured by a firearm.
-A cost-benefit analysis found a return of $18 to $41 per dollar spent in Sacramento.
-In Stockton, it was $47 to $123 per dollar.
+5. Advance Peace (Richmond and Sacramento, CA) — This program identifies the most lethal individuals in a community and enrolls them in an 18-month Peacemaker Fellowship.
+Fellows receive mentoring, therapy, life skills training, and a stipend, with the chance to earn up to $1,000 per month for meeting goals.
+Gun homicides and assaults in Richmond fell 55 percent between 2009 and 2016.
+Of all fellows, 97 percent were still alive while 83 percent had not been injured by a firearm.
+A cost-benefit analysis found returns of $18 to $41 per dollar spent in Sacramento and $47 to $123 per dollar in Stockton.

 The Bottom Line